 Aiding a suicide (PC 401) is a crime even if the victim does not die.32 The line between attempt murder and aiding suicide can be blurry.

-For example, pushing a suicidal friend off a building at the friend’s request is attempt murder (if the friend does not die).
+For example, pushing a suicidal friend off a building at the friend’s request is attempted murder (if the friend does not die).
 But supplying someone with a gun to shoot himself is attempted aiding a suicide (if the person does not die).

 Attempted aiding a suicide carries lighter felony penalties than attempt murder.33